-- increasing direct access to its customers when and where appropriate; - reorganization of indirect distribution in specific cases; - stimulating HD and Ultra HD take-up implementing more segmented pricing strategies aiming at capturing part of the efficiency gains enabled by improved modulation formats; - attracting premium channels in different language pools; - developing a new set of services to strengthen relationships with customers while generating additional revenue opportunities.
+- increasing direct access to its customers when and where appropriate; - reorganisation of indirect distribution in specific cases; - stimulating HD and Ultra HD take-up implementing more segmented pricing strategies aiming at capturing part of the efficiency gains enabled by improved modulation formats; - attracting premium channels in different language pools; - developing a new set of services to strengthen relationships with customers while generating additional revenue opportunities.
+During the fiscal year, Eutelsat launched Sat.tv, its enhanced electronic programme guide (EPG) for free-to-air television channels.
+This service is currently available on the 7/8° West position for more than 56 million Arabic-speaking households in the Middle East and North Africa and will be progressively deployed at other Eutelsat video neighbourhoods.
+It offers a comprehensive and automatically updated program schedule with a consistent presentation of channels and numbering by region.